Punjab bypoll: EC suspends Tarn Taran SSP Ravjot Grewal after SAD alleges 'misuse' of police | Politics

 Though no reason has been mentioned for the suspension of Grewal, the action against the SSP came after Shiromani Akali Dal (SAD) president Sukhbir Singh Badal lodged a complaint with the Punjab Chief Electoral Officer against the officer.

+Meanwhile, the Aam Aadmi Party questioned the suspension of the SSP, claiming that the action was taken without any ''concrete complaint.''
+AAP leader Baltej Pannu alleged that the EC was acting at the behest of the BJP.

+He claimed the opposition parties were ''unnerved'' by the ''immense'' support of the people for the AAP in the bypoll.

-Badal had accused her of using the police to lodge false FIRs against his party's leaders and cadre to stop them from campaigning for the November 11 bypoll.
+SAD president Badal had accused the SSP of using the police to lodge false FIRs against his party's leaders and cadre to stop them from campaigning for the November 11 bypoll.

-He hailed the ECI's move, saying the AAP's ''gambit to influence the bypoll by misusing'' the police force has been thwarted.
+He hailed the EC's move on Saturday, saying the AAP's ''gambit to influence the bypoll by misusing'' the police force has been thwarted.

 ''The SSP is registering false cases against Akali sarpanches and workers in order to intimidate them and prevent them from participating in poll activities'', Badal had alleged.